zxphyrx/highway/app/views/overview/faq.md

 **What we check for when reviewing:**

-- For Starter projects: if they *work*, they'll be approved
+- For Starter projects:
+    - They look like they would work
+    - A good README
 - For Custom projects:
     - Effort was put into it
     - Your project has *spice* - something unique with flavour added
     - A good README and journal
+    - You made it yourself - commit often!

 **Reasons why your project might be rejected:**